Who can get a domestic violence protective order (DVPO)?

 You can seek legal protection from acts of domestic violence done to you or your minor child by someone you have had a “personal relationship” with, which includes:

-- someone of the opposite sex whom you are dating or have dated. ("Dating" is defined as being romantically involved over time and on a continuous basis during the course of the relationship.)1
+- someone of the opposite sex whom you are dating or have dated.1

 Teens under the age of 18 need a parent or guardian to file for a protective order on their behalf.
 For more information, speak to a local domestic violence organization.

 If you have not had a “personal relationship” with the abuser, harasser or stalker, you may be eligible for a civil no-contact order.2